-This was another ugly-cry wedding for me.
+Josh and Blake’s queer vineyard wedding at Chamard Vineyards felt like a love-fueled gathering of souls.
+This was another wedding where I found myself tearing up.
 I made it through the (adorable, totally unique) getting ready, the (charming, emotional) ceremony, and most of the (classy-but-rambunctious) reception just fine.
 But then the DJ started playing music I didn’t recognize, and Josh’s Portuguese family all came out and started dancing a lively traditional dance, and I was DONE.
 (This happens every time there’s a multi-generational culturally specific dance at a wedding.
 The emotion of the whole day, compounded with the emotion of having made it through the pandemic, overwhelms, and I get weepy.)

 Impressions of Josh and Blake, their amazing families and friends, and their gorgeous wedding: Warmth.
 Generosity and calm.
 Quiet but PERVASIVE rebellion.
 Style.
 Longtime, loving friendships.
 Sass.
 Grandmothers with radiant smiles and indefatigable energy.
 Remarkably sweet and powerful mothers.
 DOGS.
 Grace and elegance.
 Commitment.